 The reason cases settle vary, but the common theme to settlements is the same for both sides: reducing the risk and expenses of continuing the litigation and receiving or paying a guaranteed sum.
 Thus the risks inherent in continuing the litigation are reduced to zero for both sides.
 There is finality.
 The case ends.

-This points to one of the primary drivers to settlements: the cost of litigation, which in construction defect and real estate litigation matters can be expensive, in large part because these cases require experts to testify at trial on matters such as the existence and extend of defects, the scope of repair, the costs, any consequential damages, property value and standards of care.
+This points to one of the primary drivers to settlements: the cost of litigation, which can be expensive, in large part because these cases require experts to testify at trial on matters such as the existence and extend of defects, the scope of repair, the costs, any consequential damages, property value and standards of care.
 Experts are expensive, and while there are instances where expert fees are recoverable, generally they are not, and in the circumstance where there is a § 998 offer to compromise, an award of expert fees is discretionary, meaning the court has wide latitude to decide the issue, can award none or all, and the court’s decision is unlikely to be overturned on appeal.
 So, in any settlement negotiation, especially those that take place before the expert witness designations (50 days before trial), expert costs yet to be incurred are a paramount consideration.
 And, one of the simple questions is this: If the case does not settle, what are the expenses going forward, and does it make sense to continue to spend, while seeking to recover what is being spent, plus the difference between the settlement positions.

 Another consideration is the financial strength of the parties.
 Do the defendants have the assets, collectible assets, financial ability and insurance, to pay the claim in full if you win, or pay the sum your seeking in settlement if you settle the case?
 Does a plaintiff have the resources to continue?